aeither/bebop/INFO.md

 ## Start

-First `pnpm start` requires downloading `fast-bge-small-en-v1.5` for embedding
+First `pnpm start` requires downloading `fast-bge-small-en-v1.5` for embedding to the ./cache folder

 ## Instructions